lamaPLC Communication: Modbus

 Modbus Function Codes

-Modbus protocol defines several function codes for accessing Modbus registers.
-There are four different data blocks defined by Modbus, and the addresses or register numbers in each of those overlap.
-Therefore, a complete definition of where to find a piece of data requires both the address (or register number) and function code (or register type).
+The Modbus protocol defines several function codes for accessing registers.
+It specifies four different data blocks, and the addresses or register numbers in each overlap.
+Therefore, fully identifying a piece of data requires both the address (or register number) and the function code (or register type).

-Most manufacturers only implement the “common” function codes, so you must always make sure which codes can be used for the given equipment.
+Most manufacturers only implement the “common” function codes, so you should always verify which codes are compatible with the specific equipment.

 Function CodeRegister Typefrequency